Amine Linganzi: Club career

 On 10 June 2013, Linganzi signed for League Two champions Gillingham on a two-year contract.
 Manager Martin Allen said upon signing him "Before his injuries, it looked like he was heading for the top, and now he is fully recovered, I believe we have a player who can helps us march onwards and upwards.
 He is a midfield player, he is massive and he was the best central midfield player that played at Priestfield last season.
 He will prove to be a good signing".
 He scored his first goal for Gillingham on 22 March 2014 in a 3–1 home defeat against Crewe Alexandra.
 He left the club by mutual consent on 10 March 2015.

 On 24 July 2015, Linganzi signed for French Championnat National side Étoile Fréjus Saint-Raphaël.

 On 8 August 2016, Linganzi signed for League Two team Portsmouth on a one-month contract.
 He made his debut for the club in the EFL Cup defeat to Coventry City the following day.
 He scored his first goal for Portsmouth against Carlisle United in a 3–0 away win.

 On 29 June 2017, Linganzi joined fellow League Two side Swindon Town.
 On the opening day of the 2017–18 campaign, Linganzi made his Swindon debut in their 2–1 away victory against Carlisle United, featuring for the entire 90 minutes.
 On 14 October 2017, Linganzi scored his first goal for Swindon during their 3–1 away victory against Mansfield Town, converting Matt Taylor's cross in the 4th minute.

 On 9 June 2018, via his Twitter page, Linganzi announced that he would be leaving the club, despite being offered a new deal.

 In January 2019 he joined Salford City until the end of the season after training with the club for two weeks ahead of transfer deadline day.
 He made his debut for the club in an FA Trophy match against Maidstone United on 5 February.
 He was released by the club at the end of the season after the expiry of his current deal.

 International career

-Although born in Algeria, Linganzi represented Congo internationally.
+Although born in Algeria and holding French nationality, Linganzi represented Congo internationally.
 He made his debut in the 3–0 loss against Algeria, his country of birth, on 14 August 2013, during which he was substituted due to a hamstring injury.